DERMARK: A Dynamic, Efficient and Robust Multi-bit Watermark for Large Language Models: Introduction

-Our main contributions are threefold as follows: (1) Based on the LLM logits, we derive that watermark embedding follows a normal distribution.
-This distribution provides a basis for determining how many tokens in the generated text are required to embed each bit of the watermark.
-(2) We design DERMARK, a dynamic, efficient, and robust method for multi-bit watermark embedding.
-This innovative method performs segmentation based on the text's watermark capacity, and the additional overhead is negligible.
-Moreover, DERMARK is robust against text editing and various other attacks.
-(3) Comprehensive experiments show that DERMARK uses, on average, 2.26 fewer tokens than SOTA for watermark bit embedding, and the additional overhead is negligible compared to the LLM inference overhead.
-Furthermore, our method is robust to text addition, deletion, and watermark erasure attacks.
+Our main contributions are threefold: (1) We formally show that watermark embedding—achieved by perturbing the LLM logits—follows a normal distribution.
+This enables the derivation of a closed-form expression for estimating the number of tokens required to embed each watermark bit.
+(2) We propose DERMARK, a dynamic, efficient, and robust multi-bit watermarking framework.
+It performs real-time segmentation and embedding during inference with minimal overhead.
+A dynamic programming-based extraction method ensures robustness to text edits, while compatibility with existing one-bit watermarking methods ensures resilience against erasure attacks.
+(3) Extensive experiments demonstrate that DERMARK achieves superior efficiency, requiring on average 2.26 and 3.7 fewer tokens per embedded bit than SOTA on OPT-1.3b and LLaMA2-7b, respectively.
+Additionally, it maintains high robustness against text insertion, deletion, and watermark erasure, while incurring minimal inference overhead.